cppguide/cppguide.github.io/containers/array.md

 using namespace std;
 ```

-NOTE: The following examples will use the alias `array` for `std::array` and don't include the header.
+NOTE: The following examples will use the alias `array` for `std::array` and will not include the header.

 ### Creating an array